 How To Create a Sudo User on CentOS

 By default on CentOS, users in the group wheel are granted with sudo access.
-Follow this steps to create a sudo user on your CentOS server.
-If you want to configure sudo for an existing user, skip to step 4.
+If you want to configure sudo for an existing user, just add your user to the

-Log in to you CentOS server as the root user:
+Start by logging in to your CentOS server via ssh as the root user:

 Changing password for user username.
 New password: Retype new password: passwd: all authentication tokens updated successfully.